 Who Is LeBron James?

-LeBron Raymone James (born December 30, 1984) is an American basketball player with the Cleveland Cavaliers.
+LeBron Raymone James (born December 30, 1984) is an American basketball player with the Los Angeles Lakers.
 James first garnered national attention as the top high school basketball player in the country.
-With his unique combination of size, athleticism and court vision, he became one of the premier players in the NBA.
-After leading the Miami Heat to titles in 2012 and 2013, he returned to Cleveland and helped the franchise claim its first championship in 2016.
+With his unique combination of size, athleticism and court vision, he became a four-time NBA MVP.
+After leading the Miami Heat to titles in 2012 and 2013, James returned to Cleveland and helped the franchise claim its first championship in 2016.

 LeBron James’ Net Worth and Salary

-As of June 2017 LeBron James’ net worth is $86 million, according to Forbes magazine.
+As of December 2016 LeBron James’ net worth was $275 million, according to Forbes magazine.
 In 2003, LeBron James signed several endorsement deals, including a deal with Nike for $90 million that could net him over $1 billion over his lifetime.
 Other endorsements include Intel, Verizon, Coca-Cola, Beats by Dre and Kia Motors.
 In the 2016-17 season, James earned a $31 million salary, making him the third player to do so after Michael Jordan and Kobe Bryant.
 He’s also a co-owner of the production company SpringHill Entertainment and has invested in Blaze Pizza.

 LeBron James' Career Stats and Points

 In January 2018, at age 33, LeBron James surpassed Kobe Bryant as the youngest player to accumulate 30,000 career points and became the seventh player in NBA history to achieve that milestone.
 The feat put him just more than 8,000 points shy of Kareem Abdul-Jabbar's all-time record of 38,387 points.

 After 15 NBA seasons, LeBron James' stats include career regular season averages of: